-• Behaviour incident data, including on removal from the classroom

-- Attendance, permanent exclusion and suspension data - Use of pupil support units, off-site directions and managed moves - Incidents of searching, screening and confiscation - Anonymous surveys for staff, pupils, governors, and other stakeholders on their perceptions and experiences of the school behaviour culture
+- Behaviour incident data, including on removal from the classroom & use of Positive handling - Attendance, permanent exclusion and suspension data - Use of pupil support units, off-site directions and managed moves - Incidents of searching, screening and confiscation

 The data will be monitored and objectively analysed termly by the headteacher / Principal and the SLT.
 Attempts will be made to identify possible factors contributing to the behaviour, any system problems or inadequacies with existing support.
 The data will also be analysed considering the protected characteristics under the Equality Act 2010 to inform school policies and practice.